chef/automate/components/docs-chef-io/content/automate/ha.md

 ![High Availability Architecture](/images/automate/ha_arch_onprem.png)

 {{< note >}}
-In the Chef Automate HA architecture for On-Premise or Cloud (Non-Managed) deployments, frontend nodes now connect to PostgreSQL over port 5432 and uses 6432 for leader check.
+In Chef Automate’s HA architecture for On-Premise or non-managed Cloud deployments, frontend nodes connect to PostgreSQL over port **5432** and use port **6432** to perform leader checks.

-The previously required configuration where frontend nodes used port 7432 for PostgreSQL connectivity has been deprecated.
+Chef has deprecated the earlier configuration that required frontend nodes to use port **7432** for PostgreSQL connectivity.
 {{< /note >}}

 ### Chef Automate HA Architecture for AWS Managed